hero media

 The easiest section of the Canberra Centenary Trail starts at Forest Drive in Weston Creek.
 The 11.1-kilometre loop rings around Canberra’s iconic National Arboretum, taking just under three hours to complete.

-You’ll be sharing this Canberra walk with birdwatchers, hikers and mountain bikers, but many paths break off around the stunning tourist attraction so it’s easy to find peace.
+You’ll be sharing this Canberra walk with birdwatchers, hikers and mountain bikers, but many paths break off around the stunning tourist attraction, so it’s easy to find peace.

 A popular sub-path is the 1.1-kilometre Himalayan Cedars Walk: a pastoral stroll that’ll take you far away from any hint of city life.
+I tend to veer towards that if the National Arboretum trail is too busy, which is often the case on weekends.

 Distance: 11.1-kilometre loop